MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-advanced.md

 <br />

+> [!NOTE]
+> In Windows Command Prompt (cmd.exe), `exit` will return the return code of the previous command.
+If the command you typed before `exit` resulted in an error, then `"closeOnExit": "graceful"` will still show that error code, instead of closing the tab.
 ___

 ## Bell notification style

 Controls what happens when the application emits a BEL character.
 When set to `"all"`, the terminal will play a sound and flash the taskbar icon.
+When the terminal is not in focus, only the taskbar icon will flash.

 **Property name:** `bellStyle`